Fox-ML-infrastructure/FoxML_Core/README.md

 ## Intended Use

 ### Appropriate Use Cases
-- Research and experimentation (personal or non-commercial academic)
+- Research and experimentation (AGPL or commercial license)
 - ML workflow and architecture study
-- Non-commercial academic analysis at qualifying institutions
+- Open-source projects (AGPL)
-- Internal engineering reference (with commercial license)
+- Internal engineering reference (commercial license)
-- Benchmarking and systems review (with commercial license)
+- Production deployments (commercial license)

 ### Not Appropriate For
 - Commercial use without a license